Latch/openkit/documentation/android_tutorial.md

   .startProximityUnlock() // Restarts proximity unlock with a new listener
 ```

-We also provide a one-shot proximity unlock functions, similar to `unlock()` and terminates after it unlocks the closest lock.
+We also provide one-shot proximity unlock functions, similar to `unlock()`, that terminate after unlocking the closest lock.

 ```
 LatchClient